 The May Fair Hotel Gala

-All screenings have an audio-description soundtrack for customers who are blind or partially-sighted.
-Headphones are available on request at the venue.
+All screenings are accessible screenings for customers who are blind or partially-sighted.
+The film has an audio-description soundtrack, and headphones are available on request.